 Desjardins Online Brokerage (also known as Disnat) is a platform self-directed investors can use to trade stocks, ETFs, options, structured notes, and more in Canada.

 DIY investing can help you save on investment fees and improve your returns if you know what you are doing.

-On these two platforms you are also spared the annoying ‘inactivity’ fees that apply when you don’t trade a minimum number of times during a specific timeframe.
+On these two platforms, you are also spared the annoying ‘inactivity’ fees when you don’t trade a minimum number of times during a specific timeframe.

 This Desjardins Online Brokerage review covers its fees, account types, pros and cons, and alternatives.

 Disnat or the Desjardins Online Brokerage, is the online investing service managed by Desjardins Securities, the brokerage arm of Desjardins Group.

 It was founded in 1982 and was the first company to offer discount brokerage services in Canada in 1983.

 - Disnat Classic: a trading platform for beginners and everyday investors